About

 If you, or someone you are in contact with, need support, several avenues are available to you.
 Find out more here.

-The new federative structure being put into place ensures that Rigpa continues to work harmoniously as one organisation internationally.
-It includes accountable transparent decision-making processes.
-The highest priorities are rigorous financial and fundraising processes and reporting.
+A new federative structure is now in place that ensures Rigpa continues to work harmoniously as one organisation internationally.
+It includes accountable transparent decision-making; the highest priorities are rigorous financial and fundraising processes and reporting.

 Read more about Rigpa’s Management teams.